pymupdf/PyMuPDF/docs/pixmap.rst

    .. attribute:: x

       X-coordinate of top-left corner in pixels.
-Cannot directly be changed -- use :meth:`Pixmap.setOrigin`.
+Cannot directly be changed -- use :meth:`Pixmap.set_origin`.

       :type: int

    .. attribute:: y

       Y-coordinate of top-left corner in pixels.
-Cannot directly be changed -- use :meth:`Pixmap.setOrigin`.
+Cannot directly be changed -- use :meth:`Pixmap.set_origin`.

       :type: int